Troubleshoot Docker Desktop

 You must be signed in to Docker Desktop to access the support form.
 For information on what's covered as part of Docker Desktop support, see Support.

-• If you don't have a paid Docker subscription, follow the GitHub repository link to open a new Docker Desktop issue on GitHub.
-Complete the information required on the GitHub issue and ensure you add the diagnostic ID printed in step two.
+• If you don't have a paid Docker subscription, select Report a Bug to open a new Docker Desktop issue on GitHub.
+Complete the information required and ensure you add the diagnostic ID you copied in step three.

 Diagnose from an error message